Sattwik999/IEEECompSoc_Task/README.md

 ▶️ How to Run
 bash

-CopyEdit
-python main.py
+#python main.py

 A GUI window will open.
 Click "Upload Image" and select your image.
 The scanned image and extracted text will appear.

 Contributers:
-Sattwik Sarkar 23BCE1297
+#Sattwik Sarkar 23BCE1297
-Aditya Singh 23BCE1293
+#Aditya Singh 23BCE1293